How to Install Firefox Beta and Nightly on Ubuntu Linux

 sudo apt update && sudo apt upgrade

-Next, let’s make sure we have the necessary packages installed for the procedure.
-The following command will either install these packages if they are not already installed or ensure they are up-to-date:
+Next, install the necessary packages for managing repositories.
+The following command installs these packages if they’re not already present:

 sudo apt install software-properties-common apt-transport-https -y